zachvalenta/jvns.ca/content/post/2019-03-26-what-are-monoidal-categories.markdown

 When I first saw this I thought it was super cool that just drawing a circle is actually a legitimate way of defining a mathematical concept!

+## how are tensor category diagrams different from regular category theory diagrams

+If you see "tensor categories let you prove things with pictures" you might think "well, the whole point of category theory is to prove things with pictures, so what?".
+I think there are a few things that are different in tensor category diagrams:

+1. with string diagrams, the lines are objects and the boxes are functions which is the opposite of how usual category theory diagrams are
+1. putting things next to each other in the diagram has a specific meaning ("take the tensor product of those 2 things") where as in usual category theory diagrams it doesn't
+1. half circles have a specific meaning ("take the dual")
+1. you can use specific elements of a (eg vector space) in a diagram which usually you wouldn't do in a category theory diagram (the objects would be the whole vector space, not one element of that vector space)

 ## what does this have to do with programming?

 Even though this is usually a programming blog I don't know whether this particular thing really has